Installation Professionals Business Insurance

 Data breaches can happen by accident, too.
 For example, an employee could misplace a thumb drive, or rely on outdated software with known vulnerabilities.

-• Notifying customers whose personal information was exposed
+• Notifying customers of personal information exposure

 • Credit monitoring services for affected customers